 - What tools can we use to improve retention and other key metrics?

-- Can we spend less on user onboarding and training, but more on actual profit-generating activities?
+- Can we spend less on user onboarding and training and more on actual profit-generating activities?

-- How do we provide the best onboarding experience and how to reactivate people that left?
+- How do we provide the best onboarding experience and reactivate people who left?

 - How to build a loyal fanbase and make them bring referrals?